jreisinger/docs/data/notes/k8s/docker.md

 *2017-07-24*

-Docker is a container technology.
+Docker is a container technology a.k.a container runtime.
 Cointainers standardize software packaging.
 It's a well timed fusion of

 * kernel features (cgroups, [namespaces](https://gist.github.com/jreisinger/65488e6d7648f3a07a1a346ae3ef549d))